-People and businesses across East Devon are responding with amazing energy, creativity and community spirit to the challenges we face.
+People and businesses across East Devon are responding with amazing energy, creativity, and community spirit to the challenges we face.
 While we must look after our own health and that of loved ones, among our community there will be those vulnerable and in real need of material and psychological support, particularly during isolation at home.

 Exmouth Mutual Aid Covid-19

-Budleigh Coronavirus Support
+Budleigh Support - Covid 19

 Exton Village Events Committee